Bacan Islands: Geography

 Bacan is of irregular form, consisting of two distinct mountainous parts, united by a low isthmus, which a slight subsidence would submerge.
 The total land area is around 1,900 km^{2}.
 The prevailing rocks are sandstone, coralline limestone, and pebbly conglomerate, although hot springs attest to volcanic activity as well.
 The ancient and non-volcanic rocks are especially prevalent on the south side of the island.
 The sulphur spring at Taubenkit has a temperature of 125 F and a still more remarkable example is found at Sayowang on the east coast.
 "Amasing Hill" on the northern half consists of three small andesitic volcanoes: Cakasuanggi, Dua Saudara, and Mount Sibela.
 The highest elevation on the southern half is Gunong Sabella or Labua (6950 ft), which the locals traditionally considered the seat of evil spirits.
 Coal and other minerals have been discovered.

 During the 19th and early 20th century, large portions of the island were richly wooded, with indigenous sago, coconuts and cloves abundantly produced.
 The Dutch purposefully exterminated the native nutmeg trees: a large grove still remained as late as the 1870s but it had disappeared by the onset of World War I. It is the easternmost point naturally inhabited by primates, in the form of a black macaque which also occurs on Sulawesi.
 The world's largest bee, the giant mason bee, occurs here and on nearby Halmahera.

-Demography
+Demographics

 By the mid-19th century, the interior of Bacan island was considered uninhabited and the coastal dwellers all non-indigenous.
-They consisted of the Christian descendants of Portuguese sailors (Sirani), of Malays and Papuans, of Galelas from northern Halmahera, and of Tomore people from Sulawesi's Bay of Tolo.
+They consisted of the Christian descendants of Portuguese sailors (Sirani), of Malays and Papuans, of Galelas from northern Halmahera, and of Moris (To Mori) from Sulawesi's Bay of Tolo.
 Prior to World War I, the population of the island was around 13 000, including some Chinese and Arabs.
 In the late 1990s, 193 of Bacan's 7,700 Christians were Protestants.
-The whole group had a population of 84,075 at the 2010 Census, but by mid 2023 had grown to 117,986.
+The whole group had a population of 84,075 at the 2010 Census, but by mid 2025 had grown to 119,560.

 Several non-Austronesian (Papuan) languages are spoken on Bacan, the main one of which is Galela but also Tobelo and Ternate.
-Near the capital Labuha, Bacanese Malay was once spoken, but as of 2012 it had only handful of speakers remaining.
+Near the capital Labuha, Bacan Malay was once spoken by the Bacan people, but by 2012 only a handful of speakers remained.